Brewing: Conditioning

-Kräusening (pronounced KROY-zen-ing) is a conditioning method in which fermenting wort is added to the finished beer.
+Kräusening (/'kroizEnIng/ KROY-zen-ing) is a conditioning method in which fermenting wort is added to the finished beer.
 The active yeast will restart fermentation in the finished beer, and so introduce fresh carbon dioxide; the conditioning tank will be then sealed so that the carbon dioxide is dissolved into the beer producing a lively "condition" or level of carbonation.
 The kräusening method may also be used to condition bottled beer.